mkelley/pyoorb-experiment/README.md

 This repository is a demo to make a pip-installable pyoorb.  pyoorb is the python interface to [OpenOrb](https://github.com/oorb/oorb), an orbit computation package.
 The original pyoorb source is distributed with OpenOrb.

-Only the de430 ephemeris files are downloaded.
+Only the default ephemeris data are downloaded.

 ## Install